sukykaur/AzureBlueprintDW/overview.md

 ## Threat Model

 ## Compliance Documentation
-The [Customer Responsibility Matrix](https://aka.ms/blueprinthighcrm) (Excel Workbook) lists all security controls required by the FedRAMP High baseline.
-The matrix denotes, for each control (or control subpart), whether implementation of the control is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint – FedRAMP High Customer Responsibility Matrix](https://aka.ms/blueprinthighcrm) lists all security controls required by the FedRAMP High baseline.
+Similarly, the [Azure Security and Compliance Blueprint – FedRAMP Moderate Customer Responsibility Matrix](https://aka.ms/blueprintcrmmod) lists all security controls required by the FedRAMP Moderate baseline.
+Both documents detail whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.

-The [Control Implementation Matrix](https://aka.ms/blueprintdwcim) (Excel Workbook) lists all security controls required by the FedRAMP High baseline.
-The matrix denotes, for each control (or control subpart) that is designated a customer-responsibility in the customer responsibilities matrix, 1) if the Blueprint Automation implements the control, and 2) a description of how the implementation aligns with the control requirement(s).
-This content is also available here.
+The [Azure Security and Compliance Blueprint - FedRAMP High Control Implementation Matrix](https://aka.ms/blueprintdwcimhigh) lists all security controls required by the FedRAMP High baseline.
+Similarly the [Azure Security and Compliance Blueprint - FedRAMP Moderate Control Implementation Matrix](https://aka.ms/blueprintdwcimmod) lists all security controls required by the FedRAMP Moderate baseline.
+Both documents denote for each control or control subpart that is designated as a customer responsibility in the customer responsibilities matrix, 1) if the Data Warehouse for FedRAMP Blueprint Automation implements the control, and 2) a description of how the implementation aligns with the control requirement(s).

 ## Deploy the Solution
 Coming soon.